vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ![image](/assets/2025-02-13/020.png)

 Later, we want to show all the open tasks in our list to the end user.
-So, we filter out all the completed tasks with a simple dataflow that filters out tasks with the status `notStarted`.
+So, we create a simple dataflow that filters for tasks with the status `notStarted`.

 ![image](/assets/2025-02-13/030.png)

-## Building the main screen
+## Build the main screen

-For the main screen we just use a styled list to present the task and bind this list to "OpenTasks" dataflow.
+For the main screen, we use a styled list to present the task.
+We bind this list to the `OpenTasks` dataflow.

 ![image](/assets/2025-02-13/040.png)